-Interest expense in both the three months ended March 28, 2014 and the three months ended March 29, 2013 relates to interest on the debt assumed in connection with the acquisition of Network Equipment Technologies, Inc. Interest income consists of interest earned on our cash equivalents, marketable debt securities and long-term investments.
-The decrease in interest income, net, in the current year period compared to the prior year period is attributable to a lower average portfolio yield on lower amounts available to invest in the current year.
+Interest expense in both the three and six months ended June 27, 2014 and June 28, 2013 primarily relates to interest on the debt assumed in connection with the acquisition of Network Equipment Technologies, Inc. ("NET") Interest income consists of interest earned on our cash equivalents, marketable debt securities and long-term investments.
+The decrease in interest income, net, in the current year periods compared to the prior year periods is attributable to a lower average portfolio yield on lower amounts available to invest in the current year.

 Other Income (Expense), Net.
 We recorded \$2.25 million of income in the three months ended March 28, 2014 related to the settlement of a litigation matter in which we recovered a portion of our losses related to the impairment of certain prepaid royalties which we had written off in fiscal 2012.
+This amount is included in Other income (expense), net, for the six months ended June 27, 2014.

 Income Taxes.
-We recorded provisions for income taxes of \$0.5 million in the three months ended March 28, 2014 and \$0.4 million in the three months ended March 29, 2013.
+We recorded provisions for income taxes of \$1.3 million in the six months ended June 27, 2014 and \$0.7 million in the six months ended June 28, 2013.
 These amounts reflect our estimates of the effective rates expected to be applicable for the respective full fiscal years, adjusted for any discrete events, which are recorded in the period that they occur.
 These estimates are reevaluated each quarter based on our estimated tax rate for the full fiscal year.
 The estimated amounts recorded do not include any benefit for our domestic losses, as we have concluded that a valuation allowance on any domestic benefit is required.

 In September 2013, the U.S. Department of the Treasury and the Internal Revenue Service released final regulations relating to guidance on applying tax rules to amounts paid to acquire, produce or improve tangible personal property as well as rules for materials and supplies.
+The new rules are effective for us beginning in fiscal year 2015.
 We are currently assessing these rules and the impact they will have on our consolidated financial statements, if any.